 Find photos, biographies, and speech transcripts of Microsoft executives and board of directors members

 From April 2015 until January 2021, Kurt DelBene was Microsoft’s executive vice president of Corporate Strategy, Core Services Engineering and Operations, leading the company’s cross-engineering and cross-business strategy, execution and planning initiatives.
-In January 2021, DelBene announced his plan to retire from Microsoft at the end of the fiscal year.
+In January 2021, DelBene announced his plan to retire from Microsoft later this year.

 DelBene, previously with Microsoft as president of the Office Division, rejoined Microsoft in April 2015 after helping President Obama make improvements to Healthcare.gov, the enrollment website for the Affordable Care Act, and after being a venture partner with Madrona Venture Group.